isomerpages/moe-mtls-old/_Gallery/2b-Pameran- Bahasa- Melayu-Malay-Language-Exhibitions-b-PreSchool.md

          Ibu bapa juga boleh mempelajari teknik bercerita dengan menggunakan wayang kulit.
 Dengan membuat boneka dan membina alatan menggunakan bahan kitar semula, ibu bapa boleh menjalankan sesi bercerita yang menarik bersama anak-anak mereka.
         </p><br/>
             <h4 style="margin:10px;">Storytelling using Shadow Puppetry</h4>
        <p style="margin:10px;">Storytelling using Shadow Puppetry is an intiative by My First Skool @ 50 Sengkang West to promote interactive teaching and learning practices for Kindergarten 1 and 2 children.
-Through this approach, we hope to spark our children’s curiosity and stimulate their imagination. <br/>
+Through this approach, we hope to spark our children’s curiosity and stimulate their imagination. </p>
-          Parents can also learn storytelling techniques  using shadow puppetry.
+          <p style="margin:10px;">Parents can also learn storytelling techniques  using shadow puppetry.
 By making puppets and props from recycled materials found at home, parents can conduct their own engaging storytelling sessions with their children.</p>
       </div>
 </div>
 </td>